SearchLiteProject/searchlite/ReadMe.md

   using only "location", "title", "body. e.g. "title", "description", "content", "profile", "whatever"

+## Goals and Non-Goals

+Goals:

+* a super simple way to fully index any content so you can search it with/from JavaScript (Node.js) on the server
+* be able to cope with large numbers of documents
+* perform a free-text search on content
+* be able to filter on terms
+* be able to filter on (numeric, datetime) ranges
+* allow reasonably complex queries
+* use SQLite to be the power behind indexing and queries so we don't have to

+Non-Goals:

+* be the fastest search engine out there - we just need to be fast enough
+* distributed indexing/searching - we just need to be able to index and search
+* be the smallest search index - we just need to be small enough
+* the most powerful query parser - we just need powerful enough

+We proudly sit on top of SQLite and using all of it's power to our advantage.
+If you see any design changes that can help with any of the goals or non-goals we will always consider them assuming no loss of functionality.

+## Possible Improvements

+### Reverse Index / Posting List for Terms

+Instead of storing the terms as `term(doc_id, field, value)`, perhaps we want to store them as a reverse index such as `term(dataset, field, value, docIdsAsJsonArray)`.
+This means we only have one entry for `field, value` per dataset.
+This is the same as a "reverse index" or "posting list".

 ## Releases / Changelog

 * v0.1.0 - first release